Free playbook Scenario planning for SaaS companies

 What you’ll see on a trial balance

 A good trial balance is simple by design.
-One report, many accounts, two columns: debit and credit.
-Here’s what it includes:
+It is one report with many ledger accounts and two columns: debit and credit.
+Here is what it includes:

 It’s organized by account type: